 Above all, don’t forget to be gentle with yourself.
 School can be stressful under the best of circumstances.
 At EROC, we know that sexual violence complicates survivors’ school experiences, and we support all survivors in whatever choices they make after an assault.
 It’s okay to take breaks, experience what feels like a failure, and even to completely reimagine what your educational trajectory looks like.
 With a great support system in the upcoming year, you can be prepared to tackle school, change, and all of the challenges that come with it.

-ALYSSA LEADER (pronouns: she/her/hers) is serving a EROC's Summer Legal Fellow.
+This post was submitted by Alyssa Leader (pronouns: she/her/hers), a former EROC Summer Legal Fellow.
 She is a graduate of Harvard College and is a rising second year law student at University of North Carolina.
-She previously worked as a victim-witness advocate for Middlesex County District Attorney's Office and the legal services coordinator for A New Day, a rape crisis center in Southeastern Massachusetts.
+She previously worked as a victim-witness advocate for Middlesex County District Attorney’s Office and the legal services coordinator for A New Day, a rape crisis center in Southeastern Massachusetts.
 She is a certified rape crisis counselor and continues to serve survivor communities.
 Recently, she served on the board of Law Students against Sexual and Domestic Violence and completed pro-bono work on projects related to sexual violence and civil rights of the LGBTQ community.
 Her activism around sexual violence has been featured in major media publications, including New York Times and Buzzfeed.
 Alyssa believes strongly in improving availability of trauma informed civil legal services for survivors.
 In the future, she hopes to work as an attorney representing survivors of campus sexual and domestic violence in Title IX matters.